trgint/trg.hhc.autobackup/README.md

 Ensure the following 2 points:

-1. The config should point to the correct FileSystems paths, **communicate these paths to ISM** to ensure tape backups or network mirrored folders exist
+1. The config should point to the correct FileSystems paths, **communicate these paths to ISM** to ensure tape backups or network mirrored folders exist.

 2. Update the e-mail contacts to be notified in case SunSystems backup files are out of date.